 Panasonic G9 versus Canon 5D Mark III

 The Panasonic Lumix DC-G9 and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in November 2017 and March 2012.
 The G9 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
-The cameras are based on a Four Thirds (G9) and a full frame sensor.
+The cameras are based on a Four Thirds (G9) and a full frame (5D Mark III) sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Canon 5D Mark III.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).